mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_20_Azure Blueprints.md

 1. Under **Managed Identity**, leave the default of **System assigned**.

-1. For the subscription level role assignment **[User group or application name] : Contributor**,  search for and select a user, app, or group.
+1. For the subscription level role assignment **[User group or application name] : Contributor**,  search for and select a user, app, or group.  *You may skip this step if you have no users or groups*

 1. For the subscription level policy assignment, set **Tag Name** to **CostCenter** and the **Tag Value** to **ContosoIT**.